 When to Apply

 A FAFSA will need to be completed for each academic year.
-Students can begin submitting the FAFSA for the 2019-2020 as early as October 1, 2018.
+Students can begin submitting the FAFSA for the 2020-2021 academic year as early as October 1, 2019.
 Students should complete the FAFSA as soon after October 1 as possible.
 Priority consideration will be given to students who apply by April 1 prior to the Fall Semester.

 Getting started on the FAFSA:

 - Gather needed information (Social Security number, driver’s license number, etc.)

 - Visit fafsa.gov and start a new FAFSA for the school year you are attending.